mxagar/deep_learning_udacity/06_Deployment/DLND_Deployment.md

 - We can [monitor models](https://docs.aws.amazon.com/sagemaker/latest/dg/monitoring-overview.html); we can check the traffic, apply routing, etc.
 - We can perform on-demand (online) and batch (offline) predictions; for offline predictions, files need to be stored in S3.

+Note that Google doesn't have all these features.

 Other systems or cloud providers:

 - [Paperspace](https://www.paperspace.com/)